Hazenhit92/Exploratory-Data-Analysis/Quiz 1.md

 Open the screen device with quartz(), construct the plot, and then close the device with dev.off().
 Construct the plot on the screen device and then copy it to a PDF file with dev.copy2pdf() Construct the plot on the PNG device with png(), then copy it to a PDF with dev.copy2pdf().
 Inorrect	0.00 Open the PostScript device with postscript(), construct the plot, then close the device with dev.off().
-Total
+Construct the plot on the screen device and then copy it to a PDF file with dev.copy2pdf()	Correct	1.00